 Basal insulin refers to the insulin required to control your blood sugar in the absence of food intake.

 A certain amount of insulin is always necessary to keep the blood sugar in the normal range, even in the absence of eating for prolonged periods.

-Without any insulin in the body, the starch, fat, and protein in the body will break down with severe health consequences, as occurs in people with type 1 diabetes.
+Without any insulin in the body, the carbohydrates in food will not break down which has severe health consequences and this occurs in people with Type 1 diabetes.

-The amount of insulin that the body requires in the absence of food intake is known as the basal requirement and it is provided by the one or two injections of long-acting insulin that most diabetics give themselves each day.
+The amount of insulin that the body requires in the absence of food intake is known as the basal requirement and it is provided by the one injection of long-acting insulin that most diabetics give themselves each day.

 If a person is using an insulin pump, then it is covered by the basal setting on the pump.

-This is typically provided by the short-acting insulin injection given just prior to eating or by the bolus setting for patients on an insulin pump.
+This is typically provided by the short-acting insulin injection given just prior to eating or by the bolus setting for diabetics on an insulin pump.

 The latest insulin pumps offer different rates and patterns in which this bolus is given, in order to more effectively deal with rapidly or more slowly absorbed types of foods.